Sandjab/ShowBees/README.md

 # ShowBees - Beehive sound analysis

-This repository present several experiments related to the interpretation of sounds produced by bees, as a mean of detecting beehives' health status and stress level.
+This repository presents several experiments related to the interpretation of sounds produced by bees, as a mean of detecting beehives' health status and stress level.

 ---
 ## Pre-requisites